Merkel backs euro fund boost, faces revolt risk

 There are fears that if Berlin insists on parliament having a greater say in the EFSF, other countries will too, limiting the fund's ability to act swiftly to save stricken states.

-Faltering economic growth in the 17-nation euro zone risks prolonging the debt crisis, which began nearly two years ago and has spread from peripheral states such as Greece, Portugal and Ireland -- all of which have received bailouts -- to bigger economies like Spain and Italy.
+Faltering economic growth in the 17-nation euro zone risks prolonging the debt crisis, which began nearly two years ago and has since spread from peripheral states like Greece, Portugal and Ireland -- all of which have received bailouts -- to bigger economies like Spain and Italy.

-German Finance Minister Wolfgang Schaeuble said an expanded EFSF that would have powers to intervene in bond markets and provide precautionary credit lines to troubled member states would help the bloc "prevent contagion in a timely fashion."
+Finance Minister Wolfgang Schaeuble said an expanded EFSF that would have powers to intervene in bond markets and provide precautionary credit lines to troubled member states would help the bloc "prevent contagion in good time."

-European economist Silvio Peruzzo at RBS in London said it was vital to get new powers for the EFSF passed swiftly because committing real resources "sends a very strong signal of reform momentum in the euro area."

-With nearly two dozen lawmakers from Merkel's center-right reported to be considering voting against the stronger EFSF, conservative leaders have come up with a proposal to assuage fears the Bundestag will be bypassed on future aid decisions.

-Norbert Barthle, chief budget expert for the bloc, told Reuters his plan should mollify legislators without adding to the contagion risk by introducing lengthy legislative hurdles.
+Norbert Barthle, chief budget expert for the conservative bloc, told Reuters his proposal should mollify dissenting legislators without increasing the risk of contagion by introducing lengthy new legislative hurdles.

-German lawmakers have so far had only a consultative role in deploying rescue funds, voting in resolutions giving Merkel political support but which did not have the power to stop the payouts.
-Their insistence on having more influence should be upheld by Germany's top court next week.
+German lawmakers' insistence on having more influence over the deployment of the rescue fund is expected to be upheld by Germany's top court next week.

-In a ruling on lawsuits brought by six euroskeptics, legal experts expect the Constitutional Court to say on September 7 that Berlin broke no laws by contributing to the bailouts, but that parliament should be consulted more.
+In what will be a landmark ruling on lawsuits brought by six leading eurosceptics, many legal experts expect the Constitutional Court to say on Sep.
+7 that Berlin broke no laws by contributing to euro zone bailout funds, but that parliament should be consulted more.

+The plaintiffs, whose case reflects wider unease in Germany about continuing to use German taxpayers' money to help less fiscally-disciplined European partners, say this breaks a "no bailout" clause in the European Union treaty.

 As Europe's biggest economy, Germany foots more than a quarter of the bill for euro zone bailouts.